xak2000/nomad/website/source/docs/job-specification/volume.html.md

   </tr>
 </table>

-The `volume` stanza allows the group to specify that it requires a given volume from the cluster.
+The `volume` block allows the group to specify that it requires a given volume from the cluster.

-The key of the stanza is the name of the volume as it will be exposed to task configuration.
+The key of the block is the name of the volume as it will be exposed to task configuration.

 ```hcl